mofosyne/electronworkshop-nfc-tag/index.md

-This is from https://github.com/GoogleChrome/samples/blob/gh-pages/web-nfc/index.js but modified to write to tags
+This is from https://github.com/GoogleChrome/samples/blob/gh-pages/web-nfc/index.js but modified to write to tags.
+Example page at https://googlechrome.github.io/samples/web-nfc/

 Used this resource to figure how the api https://github.com/w3c/web-nfc/blob/gh-pages/EXPLAINER.md